 At the start of 2020, working from home looked something like an improvised home office, a slog up the Zoom learning curve, and the work-from-home mullet equivalent: pajamas on the bottom, business casual on the top.

-By the end of 2020, your remote work could look like paradise.
+In the early 2021, your remote work could look like paradise.
 Like Costa Rica, to be precise – like cool mountain highlands and white-sand beaches, dense rainforests and luxury ocean-side communities.
 Like the exclusive use of flip-flops and monkeys for your neighbors.